glepretre/angular-pubsub/README.md

 ## Subscribing to a topic

-The client (controller in most cases) which need to receive messages have to subscribe to a specific topic:
+The client (controller in most cases) which needs to receive messages has to subscribe to a specific topic:

 ```javascript